 Future Leaders Exchange Program

-After a competitive selection process, high students from 17 countries spend an exchange year attending American high schools and living with volunteer host families.
+After a competitive selection process, high school students from 17 countries spend an exchange year attending American high schools and living with volunteer host families.

 Sponsored by the United States Department of State, the Future Leaders Exchange (FLEX) Program promotes mutual understanding between citizens of the United States and 17 countries across Europe, Eurasia, and Central Asia.